 James Gibbon Merrimon was born into judicial royalty.
-He was the son of renowned Judge James H. Merrimon, and the nephew of Augustus S. Merrimon, Chief Justice of the North Carolina Supreme Court.
+He was the son of renowned Judge James H. Merrimon, and the nephew of Augustus S. Merrimon, chief justice of the North Carolina Supreme Court.
 A stalwart member of the Asheville legal community for over six decades and a pit bull in the court room, J.G.
-Merrimon also had an uncommon passion for flowers, and was quite proud of his honorary membership in the local garden club.
+Merrimon also had an uncommon passion for flowers, and was proud of his honorary membership in the local garden club.